 To apply for the program, you must complete the following:

-- A cover letter briefly describing your interest in the Cadetship and why you think you are right for the position
+- A cover letter briefly describing your interest in the Cadetship and why you think you are suited to the position

 - Your resume